fajarslvn/p/README.md

 * Cleaning and fixing error data using Python.
 * Using Python calculated the need it data to get the result what client wants.
 * Making graphic chart to showing the results.
-* Created a web application dashbord with python.
+* Created a web application dashbord with Python.